 The Company entered into an agreement with a development corporation to purchase a multi-unit bioreactor system.
-Pursuant to the agreement, as of September 30, 2015, the Company has made payments of \$377 with a remaining \$190 due upon the Company's acceptance of the system, which is expected in 2016.
+Pursuant to the agreement, as of June 30, 2016, the Company made total payments in an aggregate amount of \$567, of which \$190 was made in the second quarter of 2016 after acceptance of the final product.
+There are no additional payments due under the agreement.